Lamb Shanks with Arugula & Cannellini Beans

 Salt & black pepper, to taste

 1 large handful fresh basil leaves, coarse chopped

 1 cup dry red wine (I used an Italian Valpolicella)

 2 cups chicken stock or broth

-2 oz fresh baby arugula leaves (two large handfuls)
+2 ounces fresh baby arugula leaves (two large handfuls)

-One 15 oz. can cannellini beans (or about 1 cup cooked large white beans)
+One 15 ounce can cannellini beans (or about 1 cup)

 Pour the stock through a mesh strainer into a small saucepan.
 Discard the onion mixture.
 Heat the stock until just boiling.
 Taste for salt and add if needed.
-Mix one teaspoon of the cornstarch with a tablespoon of water, and slowly pour the cornstarch mixture into the sauce while constantly whisking to thicken the sauce a bit.
+Mix the cornstarch with a few tablespoons of water, and slowly pour the cornstarch mixture into the sauce while constantly whisking to thicken the sauce a bit.
 Add the rinsed and drained beans to the hot sauce, just to heat through, about three minutes.